History of the Central Intelligence Agency

-Immediate predecessors, 1946–47
+Immediate predecessors, 1946–1947

 During World War II, President Roosevelt was concerned about American covert intelligence capabilities, particularly in the light of the success of Churchill's Commandos.
-On the suggestion of a senior British intelligence officer, he asked Colonel William "Wild Bill" Donovan to devise a combined intelligence service modeled on the British Secret Intelligence Service (MI6), and Special Operations Executive, centralizing, for instance, the separate cryptanalysis programs of the Army, and Navy.
+On the suggestion of a senior British intelligence officer, he asked Colonel William "Wild Bill" Donovan to devise a combined intelligence service modeled on the British Secret Intelligence Service (MI6), and Special Operations Executive, centralizing, for instance, the separate cryptanalysis programs of the Army and Navy.
 This resulted in the creation of the Office of Strategic Services.
 On September 20, 1945, shortly after the end of World War II, President Harry S. Truman signed Executive Order 9621, dissolving the OSS by October 1, 1945.
 The rapid reorganizations that followed reflected not only routine bureaucratic competition for resources but also exploration of the proper relationships between clandestine intelligence collection and covert action (i.e., paramilitary and psychological operations).
 In October 1945, the functions of the OSS were split between the Departments of State and War:

 The three-way division lasted only a few months.
 The first public mention of the "Central Intelligence Agency" concept and term appeared on a U.S. Army and Navy command-restructuring proposal presented by James Forrestal and Arthur Radford to the U.S. Senate Military Affairs Committee at the end of 1945.
 Despite opposition from the military establishment, the United States Department of State and the Federal Bureau of Investigation (FBI), President Truman established the National Intelligence Authority on January 22, 1946, by presidential directive; it was the direct predecessor to the CIA.
-The National Intelligence Authority and its operational extension, the Central Intelligence Group (CIG), was disestablished after twenty months.
+The National Intelligence Authority and its operational extension, the Central Intelligence Group (CIG), were disestablished after twenty months.
 The assets of the SSU, which now constituted a streamlined "nucleus" of clandestine intelligence, were transferred to the CIG in mid-1946 and reconstituted as the Office of Special Operations (OSO).

 Legislative foundation

-Lawrence Houston, the first General Counsel of the CIG, and, later, the CIA, had many concerns about the lack of a congressional mandate.
-With the support of Director Hoyt Vandenberg he became a principle draftsman of the National Security Act of 1947 which, on September 18, established both the National Security Council and the Central Intelligence Agency.
-In 1949, Lawrence Houston, along with his two assistant general counsels, helped draft the Central Intelligence Agency Act, (Public law 81-110) which authorized the agency to use confidential fiscal and administrative procedures, and exempted it from most of the usual limitations on the use of Federal funds.
+Lawrence Houston, the first General Counsel of the CIG and, later, the CIA, had many concerns about the lack of a congressional mandate.
+With the support of Director Hoyt Vandenberg, he became a principle draftsman of the National Security Act of 1947, which on September 18, established both the National Security Council and the Central Intelligence Agency.
+In 1949, Lawrence Houston, along with his two assistant general counsels, helped draft the Central Intelligence Agency Act (Public law 81-110) which authorized the agency to use confidential fiscal and administrative procedures and exempted it from most of the usual limitations on the use of Federal funds.
 It also exempted the CIA from having to disclose its "organization, functions, names, official titles, salaries, or numbers of personnel employed."
-It also created the program "PL-110", to handle defectors and other "essential aliens" who fall outside normal immigration procedures, as well as giving those persons cover stories and economic support.
+It also created the program "PL-110" to handle defectors and other "essential aliens" who fall outside normal immigration procedures, as well as giving those persons cover stories and economic support.